History of Tufts University: Braker School of Business Administration

 Austin Fletcher had among his clients, Henry J. Braker, a New York real estate owner and manufacturer.
 He convinced Braker to visit the hill in 1905 and invest in the development of a school devoted to the fields of economics, finance, and business administration.
 Braker's will provided $500,000 to the college, the sum of which was known as the Henry J. Braker Fund.
 President Hamilton informed the Trustees that Tufts' own Braker School of Business Administration would be opened by 1910.
 Eventually the dean of Harvard Business School offered to help organize the school.
 Tufts however did not receive the funds until 1913, which also only amounted to $350,000.
 Bumpus who succeeded Hamilton still considered the idea with Fletcher beginning to organize the administration for the new school.
 Locations for the new school were also debated with from the MIT campus to across the street from the Museum of Fine Arts.

-In the spring of 1920 the Board of Trustees voted to establish the Braker School of Business Administration with students to be admitted in September of 1920.
+In the spring of 1920 the board of trustees voted to establish the Braker School of Business Administration with students to be admitted in September 1920.
 A few weeks later the name was changed to the Braker School of Commerce.
 Several curricula were created which was intended to overlap with the undergraduate requirements.
 In his mind, Fletcher intended Braker to rival the Wharton School of Finance and at one time considered opening Braker to high school graduate.
 Cousen's ideas about the nature and proposed school changed over the years.
 His original idea was to offer a combined course of 6 years in both a liberal arts and professional degree.
 Additional confusion occurred with how the new school would fit in with Cousen's three part plan for the curriculum.
 Cousens and Fletcher went back and forth for four years and in the end no step was taken to implement the Trustee vote.
 In 1925 the Board of Trustees used Braker's estate to establish graduate teaching fellowships to broaden course offerings in the department of economics.
 These also assisted in the construction of Braker Hall in 1927.
 The Braker Fund continued to support the economics department until the 1960s.